DefinetlyNotAI/Logicytics/Credit.md

 ## Magnet Forensics

-Magnet Forensics has been a crucial dependency for our tool, providing essential functionalities that have enriched our capabilities.
+Magnet Forensics has been a crucial dependency for our tool, providing essential functionalities that have enriched our abilities.
 We are grateful for the following tools from Magnet Forensics that have been integrated into our workflow:

 - [MAGNET DumpIt for Windows](https://www.magnetforensics.com/resources/magnet-dumpit-for-windows/)
 - [MAGNET Encrypted Disk Detector](https://www.magnetforensics.com/resources/encrypted-disk-detector/)